proinsias/proinsias.github.io/_posts/2017/2017-01-09-Why-Should-I-Trust-You-Explaining-the-Predictions-of-Any-Classifier.md

 ---
 layout: single
-title: 'Why Should I Trust You?: Explaining the Predictions of Any Classifier'
+title: "Why Should I Trust You?: Explaining the Predictions of Any Classifier"
 excerpt: People don't trust black-box models
 date: 2017-01-09
 last_modified_at: 2023-04-26 13:22:37